 As part of the Corporation's corporate governance practices, the Corporation's audit committee (the "Audit Committee") has adopted a policy on pre-approval of audit and non-audit services (the "Pre-Approval of Audit and Non-Audit Services Policy") for the pre-approval of services performed by Liberty Gold's auditors.
-The objective of this policy is to specify the scope of services permitted to be performed by the Corporation's auditors and to ensure that the independence of the Corporation's auditors are pre-approved by the Audit Committee as they arise or through an annual pre-approval of amounts for specific types of services.
+The objective of this policy is to specify the scope of services permitted to be performed by the Corporation's auditors and to ensure that the independence of the Corporation's auditors is not compromised through engaging them for other services.
+All services provided by the Corporation's auditors are pre-approved by the Audit Committee as they arise or through an annual pre-approval of amounts for specific types of services.
 The Audit Committee has concluded that all services performed by the Corporation's auditors comply with the Pre-Approval of Audit and Non-Audit Services Policy, and professional standards and securities regulations governing auditor independence.